-Forty-eight Rooted & Written Fellows have been selected to attend a week of classes, workshops, and mentoring, plus the opportunity to participate in lunchtime “Conversations” with featured literary luminaries.
-To maximize access, Rooted & Written will be hybrid in format, taking place in-person and virtually from August 14-20, 2022.
+Forty-six Rooted & Written Fellows will be selected to attend nine days of classes, workshops, and mentoring, plus the opportunity to participate in lunchtime “Conversations” with featured literary luminaries.
+Rooted & Written will take place on November 4-12, 2023.

-All Rooted & Written Fellows are awarded full scholarships to the entire week-long conference and workshops.
+All Rooted & Written Fellows are awarded full scholarships to the entire nine day-long conference and workshops.

 "This is an unprecedented opportunity for talented, emerging writers of color in the San Francisco Bay Area to access invaluable mentoring and professional development, and to begin building their body of work in a supportive literary community," said Rooted & Written co-founder Susan Ito.
 "The conference not only includes workshops for the Fellows in the craft of writing, but also discussion panels of seasoned editors and agents in the literary industry to assist these emerging writers in advancing their careers."

 "Our mantra is “Your Words Matter,” added Rooted & Written former Director JD Beltran.
 “The literary landscape is a blanket of white.
 The New York Times’2020 study of the literary industry discovered that 95% of the most read English-language fiction books were written by white authors—and not only are the heads of the “big five” publishing houses white, so are 85% of the people who acquire and edit books!
 How and when do our stories get told?”